lukaskollmer/yo/docs/readme.md

 ```

 **Builtin identifiers:**
-- `#function`: evaluates to the name of the current function
+- `#function`: evaluates to the signature of the current function

 **Other kinds of variables**
 - Static variables: declared globally and valid for the entire lifetime of the program